-These reflections are in oral history format.
-Oral history is the practice of preserving personal testimonies about the human experience.
+The stories are in oral history format.
+Oral his-

-Subjectivity is both the greatest strength and weakness of oral history; it can convey feelings and emotions linked to a specific time period, but the information may not be as accurate as other historical methods.
+tory is the practice of preserving personal testimonies about the human experience.
+Subjectivity is both the greatest strength and weakness of oral history; it can convey emotions linked to a specific time period, but the information may not be as accurate as other methods of documenting history.
 As stated by Mark Hutton in his interview, "sometimes memories are colored by the hope of what you thought you were trying to do and not necessarily exactly the way it happened.
-Twenty years ago was a long time ago and this is my best recollection."
+Twenty years ago was a long time ago, and this is my best recollection."

-The first four parts of this history consist of highlighted quotes, pulled from the interviews, which tell the story of the Council.
-Many more valuable details are contained in the full text of the interviews, which can be found in the last section in alphabetical order.
-Minor edits have been made to the interviews for clarity.
+The first four chapters in this book consist of highlighted quotes, pulled from the interviews, which tell the story of the council.
+Many more valuable details are contained in the full text of the interviews, which can be found in the Appendix in alphabetical order.